Institute of Health Research

 Led by Professor Katrina Wyatt this Group undertakes empirical research to develop and evaluate complex programmes which support children, their families and communities towards healthy behaviours and reducing health inequalities.

-The following are an example of projects currently being undertaken and details of the range of work within the Group can be found on the Health Complexity and Child Health Group page and following the links below:
+Projects currently being undertaken and details of the range of work within the Group can be found on the Health Complexity and Child Health Group page.

 Peninsula Cerebra Research Unit (PenCRU)

-Led by Dr Chris Morris evaluates interventions, services and outcome measures for children and young people with neurodisability and their families.
-The following are examples of projects currently being undertaken.
-Full details of the range of work within PenCru can be found on the PenCRU website.
+Led by Dr Chris Morris this childhood disability research group evaluates interventions, services and outcome measures for children and young people with neurodisability and their families.
+Full details of the range of project PenCRU are involved in can be found on the PenCRU website.